yanicells/UniSort/project-notes.md

 Unisort (quick)
-Can ask AI to help with assets, like headers, etc Maybe I can integrate the AI chatbot here, to ask questions about universities, and personalities, etc.
+Maybe I can integrate the AI chatbot here, to ask questions about universities, and personalities, etc.

-Tasks
-- SEO optimization

 vercel analytics
-double check all content + readme and about page